 “Would that be Russia?”

 “Not necessarily.”
-She tossed aside a few shimmery strands of grayish hair.
+She tossed aside a few shimmery strands of silver-gray hair.
 “But I believe a Russian icon will lead you to your future husband.”
 That seemed highly doubtful, as I hadn’t seen a Russian icon up close in years.

 Angelica ended the session by sharing scenes from the Odyssey that awaited me if I had the courage to embrace it.
 I thanked her and left, feeling conflicted and confused.
 She hadn’t offered any affirmation about Hank; on the contrary, he was a barrier to fulfilling my personal goals.
-On the other hand, it was exhilarating to think the future could be so alluring.
+Yet, it was exhilarating to think the future could be so alluring.
 I longed to see more of the world, but for the past seven years, I’d deferred to Hank’s preference to stay within a five-mile radius of home.
 Now that I thought about it, why had I put my travel plans on hold?
 I was also eager to reconnect with my passion for classical music, another Odyssey selling point.

 Over the next few weeks, I pondered Angelica’s words, which had unearthed some of my deeply buried frustrations with Hank.
 I discussed the pros and cons of leaving him and moving overseas with Jenni and my parents.
 I even researched opportunities for English teachers abroad and lusted after photos of the Franz Liszt Music Academy in Budapest, where I envisioned walking in my musical idol’s footsteps.